 This is an important meeting.
-To ensure proper representation at the meeting, please complete, sign, date and return the proxy card in the enclosed self-addressed envelope or vote by telephone or through the Internet.
-Your vote is extremely important no matter how many or how few shares you own; please send in your proxy card today.
-Even if you vote your shares prior to the meeting, you still may attend the meeting and vote your shares in person if you wish to change your vote.
+To ensure proper representation at the Annual Meeting, please follow the instructions on the Notice of Internet Availability of Proxy Materials to authorize your proxy via the Internet or request, complete, sign, date and return a proxy card.
+Your vote is extremely important no matter how many or how few shares you own.
+Even if you vote your shares prior to the Annual Meeting, you still may attend the Annual Meeting and vote your shares in person (virtually) should you wish to change your vote.